Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-07/exercise-LNX-07.md

 ### Overcome challenges
 Had to look on how to generate the random number within a certain range in shell script.
-Understood it when I started with how to print a random variable using echo $RANDOM and then modified the syntax to print between 1 and 10 using echo $[$RANDOM % 10 + 1].
+Understood it when I started with how to print a random variable using `echo $RANDOM`  and then modified the syntax to print between 1 and 10 using `echo $[$RANDOM % 10 + 1]`.

 How to implement the if-else condition in shell scripting was another challenge.
 Understood it when if-then-else-fi syntax was implemented.

 The syntax for the arithematic operations like <= for integers in the shell scripting was also a challege.
-Understood it when "(( ))" was used appropriately.
+Understood it when double round brackets "(( ))" was used appropriately.

 ### Results

+Exercise 1-To append lines
 ##### ![LNX-07-01img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-01.PNG)

+Trial to see how the script is executed if path variable is not set
 ##### ![LNX-07-02img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-02-NoPATHVariable.PNG)

+Executing the script after adding the absolute path of the scripts to the environmental variable
 ##### ![LNX-07-03img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-03-PATHAdded.PNG)

+Exercise1-to install Apache2
 ##### ![LNX-07-04img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-04.PNG)

 ##### ![LNX-07-05img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-05.PNG)

+Exercise 2 -random number generator

 ##### ![LNX-07-06img](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/LNX-07/LNX-07-06.PNG)